Skip to main content

 Will Lapu AI delete files without asking?

 No. Deletes always require explicit approval.
-The agent shows you the list of candidates, the rationale, and waits for your confirmation.
-You can pre-approve a class of deletes for a session if you trust the plan.
+The agent shows you the list of candidates, the rationale for each one (duplicate hash, stale by date, empty file, etc.), and waits for your confirmation.
+You can pre-approve a class of deletes for a session if you trust the plan after reviewing the first batch — but it never deletes silently, and the audit trail records every operation so you can replay it in reverse to revert if you change your mind.

 Can Lapu AI handle 10,000+ files?

 Yes.
-The agent processes files in batches, uses streaming where possible, and produces a dry-run plan before touching anything destructive.
+The agent processes files in batches, uses streaming reads where possible (it does not slurp a 200 MB PDF into memory just to read the first page), and produces a dry-run plan before touching anything destructive.
+Checkpoints between batches mean a mid-run crash or cancel leaves the filesystem in a known state rather than half-renamed.

 Does file content get sent to the AI provider?